• Skip to primary navigation

 Christie Lai

-Chewy udon noodles in a creamy rose tomato sauce with bacon, onions, garlic, fresh tomatoes and zucchini!
-This quick and easy creamy rose bacon udon is made with simple ingredients.
+Chewy udon noodles in a delicious creamy tomato sauce with bacon, tomatoes, onions and garlic!
+This easy 20-minute creamy rose bacon udon is made with simple ingredients.
 A great main or meal for all the udon-lovers!

 5 from 2 votes